-CDER's Small Business Assistance Program has developed a series of Web-based courses to educate regulated small pharmaceutical industry.
+CDER's Small Business and Industry Assistance Program has developed a series of Web-based courses to educate regulated small pharmaceutical industry.

 This educational program is designed to help consumers from adolescence to adulthood understand and use the Drug Facts label to choose over-the-counter medicines and use them safely.

 An online tutorial covering the MedWatch program goals of broadcasting safety information and encouraging adverse event reporting